quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 !RFC9297}}) is parsed.
 It has Base importance level.

-Beyond the Quarter Stream ID field, the remaining contents of HTTP Datagrams are defined by the the extension using HTTP datagram.
-The HTTP3DatagramParsed event can be extended to support logging of such information.
+Beyond the Quarter Stream ID field, the remaining contents of HTTP Datagrams are defined by the concrete protocol using HTTP datagrams.
+The HTTP3DatagramParsed event can be extended through the $$http3-datagramparsed-extension socket to support logging of such information.

 This event is not necessarily the same as when the HTTP/3 Datagram is actually received on the QUIC layer.
 For that, see the `datagram_data_moved` event in